wangziqi2013/wangziqi2013.github.io/ziqiw.md

 I used to work closely with Processor [Andy Pavlo](http://www.cs.cmu.edu/~pavlo/ "Andy Pavlo's homepage") during my Masters education at CMU, and my research project was efficient indexing for in-memory databases.

-The goal of my research is to provide efficient data manipulation capabilities based on modern general purpose multicore architecture.
+The goal of my research is to accelerate data access and manipulation on modern general purpose multicore architecture.
 I believe in a hardware-software co-design methodology.
 The hardware provides specialized acceleration capabilities for common cases without sacrificing general purpose processing performance, while the software adaptively takes advantage of hardware, and falls back to alternative, slower paths whenever hardware accelaration is